BeeBeeCue/Aktia_Csharp/README.md

 ## About The Project

-This is a small console app made in C#, .NET.
+This is a small console app made in C#, .NET Framework [4.7.2].
 This is about class creation and JSON deserialization.